Philanthropist, big spender, warlord: Chinese tycoon's Australian faces

-PERTH/HONG KONG (Reuters) - Former managers and staff at Liu Han’s Australian operations were dumbfounded when the Chinese tycoon went on trial last month for leading a murderous, mafia-style gang.
+PERTH/HONG KONG, May 23 (Reuters) - Former managers and staff at Liu Han’s Australian operations were dumbfounded when the Chinese tycoon went on trial last month for leading a murderous, mafia-style gang.

 In 2009 when Liu, 48, launched a bid to take control of Moly Mines, executives then running the Perth-based company ordered background checks.
 Their findings could not have been more different: Liu was best known in China as a philanthropist in his native Sichuan province.